Go to Reviews.org AU Edition

 1. Download speeds of at least 75 Mbps

-You don’t necessarily need gig speeds to game, but you should have enough speed to support your adventure through Elden Ring or Fortnite while all your other devices and roommates are connected to the internet too.
+You don’t necessarily need gig speeds to game, but you should have enough speed to support your adventure through Elden Ring or Redfall (just kidding, that game sucks) while all your other devices and roommates are connected to the internet too.

 Why?
 Because you’ll likely need the extra speed to watch a YouTube video while you game.
-And you don’t want to lag out when your buddy catches up on the latest plays his football team made over the weekend.
-And your mom might be watching Facebook cat videos on her phone while you try to earn Play of the Game on Overwatch.
+And you don’t want to lag out because some of your flatmates are streaming a movie in the other room.
+Or your mom might be watching Facebook cat videos on her phone while you try to earn Play of the Game on Overwatch 2.

 We gamed on a 40 Mbps cable internet connection with two other adults who usually just email and stream a few videos.